CAMBI-tech/BciPy/README.md

 5. Use informative names for functions and classes.
 6. Document the input and output of your functions / classes in the code. eg in-line commenting
 7. Do not push IDE or other local configuration files.
-8. All new modules or major functionality should be documented outside of the code.
+8. All new modules or major functionality should be documented outside of the code with a README.md.
+See REAME.md in repo or go to this site for inspiration: https://github.com/matiassingers/awesome-readme.
+Always use a Markdown interpreter before pushing.
+There are many free online or your IDE may come with one.

 For further instruction: